Pbilaiya/data-incubator-teaching-demo/README.md

 * [jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions)

 If you don't want to install any of this, you can launch the repository in as a [binder](https://mybinder.org).
 Click on the button above.
+It may take a few minutes to load.

 # Resume